 A unique naval battle in Australian waters

-Aboard the lead corvette HMAS Deloraine was Lieutenant Bruce Harvey, the ship’s anti-submarine equipment operator.
+A story involving corvette HMAS Deloraine and Lieutenant Bruce Harvey, the ship’s anti-submarine equipment operator.
 Harvey’s skill with the revolutionary new equipment gave Deloraine the upper hand in a naval battle unique to Australian waters.

 Sinking a submarine

 On 20 January 1942, just six weeks after the Pacific War began, the Japanese minelaying submarine I-124 was detected while attempting to attack a convoy entering Darwin Harbour.
 In the ensuing battle the submarine went down with all 80 crew members on board.
 The corvette HMAS Deloraine played a principal role in sinking it.